 Novice Benchmark Interpretive Listening or Viewing I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 What can I understand or interpret in authentic informational texts that I hear or view?
 I can identify memorized or familiar words when they are supported by gestures or visuals in informational texts.
 Examples I can I can recognize familiar names of people and places in a public announcement.
 I can understand simple directions to a familiar place.
 I can follow instructions for simple class routines.
 I can understand names and titles when speakers are introduced.
-I can understand a cell phone number. ✓ What can I understand or interpret in authentic fictional texts that I hear or view?
+I can understand a cell phone number. ~ What can I understand or interpret in authentic fictional texts that I hear or view?
 I can identify memorized or familiar words when they are supported by gestures or visuals in fictional texts.
-Examples I can recognize a few individual words of a read-aloud story.
+Examples I can I can recognize a few individual words of a read-aloud story.
 I can recognize a few individual words in a read-aloud poem.
 I can recognize a character's name in a folk tale.
-I can recognize common opening and closing words in oral storytelling.
-I can recognize a few familiar words from a music video.
-3 √ What can I understand or interpret in conversations or discussions that I hear or view, in which l am not a p particiį pant?
-I can understand memorized or familiar words when they are supported by gestures or visuals in conversations.
-Examples I can I can recognize when greetings and leave-taking are expressed.
-I can recognize people's names and their titles when they are introduced.
-I can recognize a few individual question words in a conversation among visitors in school.
-I can recognize familiar names of places discussed on a tour.
-I can understand simple words of praise by a teacher to a student. >
+I can recognize common opening and closing words in oral storytelling. ~ I can recognize a few familiar words from a music video. ļ I can recognize a few familiar words from a music video.
+What can I understand or interpret in conversations or discussions that I hear or view, in which l am not a l partici pant?

 Novice Benchmark Interpretive Reading I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 What can I understand or interpret in authentic informational texts that I read?
 I can identify memorized or familiar words when they are supported by visuals in informational texts.
 Examples I can I can identify some locations or stores by their signs.
 I can match a word or character in a headline to a related visual.
 I can recognize some names of cities on a map.
 I can identify labeled aisles in a store.
-I can recognize the labels on a recycling bin. > What can I understand or interpret in authentic fictional texts that I read?
+I can recognize the labels on a recycling bin.
+9. &gt; What can I understand or interpret in authentic fictional texts that I read?
 I can identify memorized or familiar words when they are supported by visuals in fictional texts.
 Examples I can I can recognize a few individual words in the title of a story.
 I can recognize a few individual words in a picture book.
 I can recognize a few individual words in a poem.
 I can recognize a characters' name in a folk tale.
-I can recognize common opening and closing words of a fairy tale. ✓ What can I understand or interpret in conversations or discussions that I read, in which I am no ot a pa ırticipo ant?
+I can recognize common opening and closing words of a fairy tale. \ What can I understand or interpret in conversations or discussions that I read, in which I am not a participant?
 I can identify memorized or familiar words when they are supported by visuals in conversations.
 Examples I can I can recognize names and titles in an email introduction.
 I can recognize familiar place names in a brochure.
 I can recognize greetings and leave taking words in an email.
 I can recognize salutation words in a business letter.
-I can recognize question words in a text message. √
+I can recognize question words in a text message. ~